2 CBM_dataPrep_SK

 The default structure of SpaDES modules has the .inputObjects

-function of CBM_dataPrep_SK, we make use of the reproducible::prepInputs
+function, and in this function in CBM_dataPrep_SK, we make use of the reproducible::prepInputs

-function which is an important part of the SpaDES toolkit (see the SpaDES training.
+function, an important part of the SpaDES toolkit (see the SpaDES training manual for more details), enabling repeatable continuous workflows.
 CBM_dataPrep_SK falls back to the defaults CBM parameters for running the SK managed forests, unless alternative information is provided by the user.

-The study area is spatially defined by the object masterRaster
+Our example study area is defined by the object masterRaster

 .
-This object can be provided directly as a raster, as per our example, or created from shape files or by other means.
-Reminder: any R-code can replace current input processing examples in CBM_dataPrep_SK.
+In our example, this raster is provided directly, but note that any R-code can replace current input processing examples in CBM_dataPrep_SK.
 The characteristics (projection, resolution, etc.) of this masterRaster

 are transferred to other rasters used in the simulation via the function reproducible::prepInputs

 .
-In our example, the age raster (ageRaster
+In our example, rasters for age (ageRaster

-.
-Defaults parameters are expected from the CBM_defaults (spinupSQL
+function.
+Default parameters are expected from CBM_defaults (spinupSQL

 , species_tr